In this article, we will discuss the steps necessary to clean and descale your Cuisinart coffee maker.

 Even when you use high quality filtered water, you will need to de-scale your Cuisinart coffee maker on a regular basis.
 Some purveyors of online advice recommend doing this every three months or waiting until the “clean“ or “de-scale“ light comes on before taking action.

-Of course, if you only use an appliance occasionally you would adjust your maintenance schedule accordingly.
+Of course, if you only use an appliance occasionally, you should adjust your maintenance schedule accordingly.

 Even with appliances you use daily, you are unlikely to have a lot of calcification buildup in just a month’s time, but de-scaling frequently will prevent calcium buildup and help keep your Cuisinart coffee maker and your other appliances in excellent working order.